 straight razor and shaved while Ella (“Eller,” he called her) fixed his biscuits, eggs and coffee.
 He”saucered and blowed” his coffee to hasten the process.
 Picking up his leather “grip” (money changer, punch for transfers, pearl-handled .38 Smith & Wesson, and brass knuckles–to the latter two of which we will eventually return), he walked down the long hill, across the French Broad River bridge, and into the “car barn” to start his run.

 Some of the boundaries referred to on the home page of this blog peek through the surface of this indelible image: between life in the working class, and life as a well-dressed gentleman; between a modest home as refuge from the world, and the news of the world (not reassuring in the early 1940s) streaming from the radio; between the precision and ownership marked by the railroad watch and box hedge, and the fact that Asbury Whisnant had lived simply and worked to the will of others his whole life.

 My second image is of my grandmother Ella (“Eller,” he always called her) a woman even quieter than he was, who in her late thirties had given up her work as a nurse to marry him.
 The first of her five babies–a son born in 1908, when she was thirty-nine–lived less than a day and was (it seems) buried without a name.
-A daughter born in 1910 lived only six months.
+A daughter was born in 1910 and another in 1913.
 The last, my father, arrived in 1914, just before her forty-fifth birthday.